 At the beginning of the funding period for this grant, the original software developer, Health Sentry, did not release the required software code to us as scheduled, seriously delaying the integration of CADS with the aforementioned CDMP.
 The need to integrate with CDMP means we need additional time and a Revised Statement of Work.
-We have submitted this Revised Statement of Work and it has been approved.
+We submitted a Revised Statement of Work and it was approved.
+The integration has now been accomplished.

 In a user evaluation of the CADS System by a Nurse Practitioner in our clinic, we found that the system was not yet ready for circulation to PCPs.
-In response, we have developed the interface more fully, we have devised an improved process for collecting the patients' self-monitored blood glucose data, and we have created new, more user-friendly graphs of the self-monitored blood glucose data.
-Also, new medications for diabetes have been added to the market since the drafting of the original rules and algorithms for the CADS System, so we have expanded the application to include those.
-We have additionally developed new use cases, which have been discovered as part of the user feedback process.
+In response, we developed the interface more fully, we devised an improved process for collecting the patients' self-monitored blood glucose data, and we created new, more user-friendly graphs of the self-monitored blood glucose data.
+Also, new medications for diabetes have been added to the market since the drafting of the original rules and algorithms for the CADS System, so we expanded the application to include those.
+We additionally developed new use cases, which we discovered as part of the user feedback process.
 The new use cases ensure that the CADS System is more accurate and complete.
-Lastly, we have written a protocol for a full testing of the application (to be performed under separate funding) and developed a Technical Assessment Questionnaire to be administered to providers using the application.
+Lastly, we wrote a protocol for a full testing of the application (to be performed under separate funding) and developed a Technical Assessment Questionnaire to be administered to providers using the application.

-The CADS will now undergo further usability testing, continued integration with the CDMP, and refinement as needed.
 Per the Revised Statement of Work, the outstanding deliverable is now a vetted (with respect to usability and accuracy) CADS System.
+No further work is due on the CADS System as part of this grant.